SaadAmin5/if-elif-else/README.md

 # if-elif-else

 I performed the following steps in Visual Studio:
 ● I created a new Python file called age-quiz.py.
-I used input method to output a variety of responses determined by the data the user enters.
+I used the input method to output various responses determined by the data the user entered.
-● If the user is 40 or over, output message was "You're over the hill."
+● If the user is 40 or over, the output message is "You're over the hill."
 ● I wrote a code to take in a user’s age and store it in an integer variable called age.
-● Assuming that the oldest someone can be is 100; if the user enters a higher number, the output message was "Sorry, you're dead.".
+● Assuming that the oldest someone can be is 100; if the user enters a higher number, the output message is "Sorry, you're dead.".
-● If the user is 65 or older, output message was "Enjoy your retirement!"
+● If the user is 65 or older, the output message is "Enjoy your retirement!"
-● If the user is under 13, output message was "You qualify for the kiddie discount."
+● If the user is under 13, the output message is "You qualify for the kiddie discount."
-● If the user is 21, output message was "Congrats on your 21st!"
+● If the user is 21, the output message is "Congrats on your 21st!"
-● For any other age, output message was "Age is but a number."
+● For any other age, the output message was "Age is but a number."

 ● Note:
 o You should use the if-elif-else statement structure to create the program.